4 Volkswagen Golf R Alternatives Under $45,000

 The Volkswagen Golf R is a fast, grippy, advanced hot hatchback.
 However, it’s not alone in the performance segment, not by a long shot.
 In addition to the AWD super hatch, there are some great coupe and hatchback options to satisfy your performance wishes.
-Check out these four Volkswagen Golf R alternatives, like the new Toyota GR Corolla or the Chevrolet Camaro 2SS.
+Check out these four Volkswagen Golf R competitors and alternatives, like the new Toyota GR Corolla or the Chevrolet Camaro 2SS.

 - Honda Civic Type R

 Is the Honda Civic Type R a viable alternative to the Volkswagen Golf R?

 The Honda Civic Type R packs 315 horsepower from its turbocharged 2.0L four-cylinder powerplant.
 On paper, that’s an exact match for the range-topping Golf.
 However, the Civic Type R leans on its pedigree as a more traditional driver’s car, with front-wheel drive (FWD) and a manual transmission.
 Instead, the Golf R packs grippy, launch-ready AWD and an available seven-speed dual-clutch transmission.
 The result is a hot hatch that will hit 60 mph in just 3.9 seconds.

 Instead, the more traditional Civic Type R will pack a more traditional FWD setup.
 While the upgraded Type R is as powerful as the Golf R, it’s unlikely to launch as hard or grip as well as the sharp Volkswagen.
 Still, it’s a great alternative to the Volkswagen Golf R and starts at a lower price point than the German hatchback.

 Is the Toyota GR Corolla an AWD competitor for the Golf R?